aragon/whitepaper/README.md

 ### Juror Staking

 In order to participate as a juror, an individual must acquire ANT and then deposit it into the court's staking contract.
 Similar to a [token bonding curve](https://blog.relevant.community/bonding-curves-in-depth-intuition-parametrization-d3905a681e0a), the staking contract uses the current balance of deposited ANT to determine an exchange rate between ANT and the user's stake in the court.
 Unlike a token bonding curve, we do not treat the resulting economic stake as a transferrable token.
-This curved staking approach encourages jurors to participate early and establish the credibility of an instance of the court, and enables the network to potentially deploy multiple instances of the court protocol which compete with one another by specializing in resolving specific types of disputes.
+This curved staking approach encourages jurors to participate early and establish the credibility of an instance of the court, and enables the network to deploy multiple instances of the court protocol which compete with one another by specializing in resolving specific types of disputes.

 The staking and un-staking actions are governed by the following formulas: